16 ways to get a cheap or free haircut

 You’d be forgiven for thinking that getting your hair cut would be a fairly simple business, but there are all kinds of options available which could come with wildly different price tags.

 If you have a senior stylist cut your hair, for example, it’d be a much higher price than if a newly qualified 'junior' stylist cut it.

 Don’t be scared to ask what options are available, and how you could qualify for a cheaper cut – you could end up paying double the price to have one member of staff cut your hair rather than another.

 It's easy to forget that when you're not a student, you'll most likely be working nine to five and will only get weekends off.

-Some salons will even offer a lower rate for those who can fill in any last minute gaps if they've had any cancellations.
-These are normally referred to as ‘standby cuts', so always drop that in there somewhere and they'll catch that you're on the hunt for a good rate.
+Some salons will even offer a lower rate for those who can fill in any last minute gaps if they've had any cancellations - these are normally referred to as 'standby cuts'.
+Once you've established a good relationship with a salon, ask if they'll put you on the standby list.

 Use hairdresser training colleges

 There are hundreds of students training to be hairdressers in colleges around the UK, and they're desperate for volunteers who'll help them practice their skills while getting a haircut free of charge.

-There's only so much practicing trainee hairdressers can do on dolls before it's time to move onto the real thing – help a trainee out at a local college by giving them someone to practice on.
+There's only so much practicing trainee hairdressers can do on dolls before it's time to move onto the real thing.

-Trainees are always well supervised, so there's no need to worry about having your head shaved spontaneously, although it might take a bit longer than you're used to so set some extra time aside.
+Trainees are always well supervised, so there's no need to worry about having your head shaved spontaneously.
+However, it might take a bit longer than you're used to, so set some extra time aside.

 Ask about student discounts

 To make sure you're getting the best deal, compare prices across salons after the discount has been applied.
 There's no use having a 30% discount if the cut was £200 to start with!

 Take advantage of qualified friends

 Your best friend is a qualified or trainee hairdresser, you say?
 Your step dad works part-time in a salon?
 Get using those contacts!